 The Eiffel Tower wasn’t always the color it is now.
 It used to be yellow and a host of other colors.
 Every few years she (never knew it was a she) gets repainted.
 If I remember correctly, it takes approximately 60 tons of paint to keep her fresh.

 Eiffel Tower was almost deconstructed.
 Say what!
-Apparently, when she was first erected, the Parisians didn’t like her.
-Referring to her as a monstrosity.
-She was eventually saved by the addition of antennas which now broadcast television and radio signals worldwide.
+When first erected, the Parisians didn’t like her.
+Referred to her as a monstrosity.
+Eventually saved by the addition of antennas which now broadcast television and radio signals worldwide.